Shirodork/The-Derp-Bot-2.0/README.md

 * Discord Developer App Bot Token (https://discord.com/developers)
 * (optional) Visual Studio Code

-Once the necessary programs and keys have been obtained, read the following to get the bot up and running
+Once the necessary programs and keys have been obtained, read the following to correctly configure the bot and get the bot up and running
 1. Clone the Directory to your computer
 2. Add a folder within the SRC folder labeled "config"
 3. Within the config folder, add a javascript file named Config.js